lucky-media/landtamic/README.md

 * Standard Text from Tailwind Typography

 ### Authors
-By default we have modified the `Users` blueprint to include some extra fields for the Authors such as Position, Biography etc. For each post if you select an author it will be displayed in the end of the post.
+The `Users` blueprint has been customized by default to incorporate additional fields for Authors, such as Position and Biography.
+When an author is selected for a post, their information will be displayed at the end of the post.

 ### Icons and Images
-For all the sections where there is an icon there is an image field that allows you to select an icon.
-We shipped some icons on the `assets/icons` folder in case you want to use pre-made icons that work with Landtamic.
+In sections where an icon is present, there is an image field that enables you to select an icon.
+We have included a set of pre-made icons for Landtamic in the `assets/icons` folder for your convenience.

-For demo purposes we included images from [unDraw](https://undraw.co/) and [Freepik](https://www.freepik.com/), if you decide to use them for Production make sure to give correct attribution in the Footer.
+During the demo phase, we incorporated images from [unDraw](https://undraw.co/) and [Freepik](https://www.freepik.com/).
+If you intend to use these images for production purposes, be sure to provide proper attribution in the Footer.

 ### Globals
-We have grouped the globals into 'Theme' where you can modify the content to fit your needs:
+The globals have been categorized into a 'Theme' group, allowing you to customize the content as per your requirements.

 #### General
   * Logo Normal - Normal light version of the logo (preferably SVG).